loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 ## Step 4: configure backups

 My old [custom backup script](/articles/2023/setting-up-debian-11/#2-2-backups) is no longer needed because Coolify has backups built-in.
-First, you need to configure a destination, which Coolify calls an "S3 Storage" target.
+To enable off-site storage you need to configure a destination, which Coolify calls an "S3 Storage" target.

 I'm using [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/) for this, as it offers a generous 10 GB of S3-compatible object storage for free.
 Here’s how to set it up: